What is business?

-Providing opportunities to apply what you are learning is an important component to the coursework and experiences at Hesston College.
+At Hesston College you will have many opportunities to apply what you are learning.
 Some of the opportunities you may experience include:

-- Analyze case studies in specific business to apply business concepts
+- Analyze case studies in specific business to apply business, economic and accounting concepts

 - Participate in a stock market analysis project